The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Unfortunately, it was very opaque: there was no information about why the restart was skipped.
 This becomes more important when something else goes wrong and the only diagnostics we have are that we are skipping the scheduled run.

-#2 Updated by Jeff McCune about 2 years ago
+#2 Updated by Anonymous almost 4 years ago

 - Status changed from In Topic Branch Pending Review to Merged - Pending Release